ndm736/mechatronics/src/python_pico.md

 ```

 ### Read distance from an ultrasonic rangefinder
-A classic way to estimate distance is to emit a pulse of sound and time how long it takes for an echo to return.
+A classic way to estimate distance is to emit a pulse of sound and measure how long it takes for an echo to return.
 The sound is usually at 40kHz or above, outside the range of human hearing.
 Sound travels at 343m/s, so the distance can be calculated as the time, divided by two, times the speed of sound.

 The HC-SR04 ultrasonic rangefinder is inexpensive, but works better with a 5V supply rather than the usual 3.3V.
 It can miss the echo or returns values with high amounts of noise, and has a wide view angle, so sometimes returns the distance of objects not exactly right in front of the sensor.

 Here the library takes care of sending a pulse to the TRIG pin and timing how long the ECHO pin is high.
-Ocassionally the echo will not come back, so a try: exception: case is used to detect when there is no data.
+Ocassionally the echo will not come back, so a "try: exception:" case is used to detect when there is no data.
 ![Pico HCSR04](images/pico-hcsr04.jpg)
 ```py
 {{#include read_ultrasonic_hcsr04.py}}